wiseman-timelord/Chat-VulkanLlama/README.md

 # Llama2Robot
 Status: Working.
+* Today I set about finishing the program off to my satisfaction, this involved...
+1) improving sounds and sound usage.
+The sounds update is, complete and not uploaded yet.
+2) moving 3 functions from, "utlity.py" and "model.py", to a new script "message.py", thus, the two previous scripts are more safely within the 7K limit of GPT4.
+3) Improving upon "main2.py", no tts for value from previous session.
+The "main2.py" update is, complete and uploaded.
+This has all resulted in a further issue with the prompts, I must now fix this before I can update, gurr.
+4) optimised code relating to the interface, section lines are missing bit here n there but require less code.
-* What remains to be done, are improvements for, prompts & design.
-Need to also check all of the requirements in the, "req_wsl.txt" and "req_win.txt", are actually needed.
-Either way, I'm assuming anyone intending to use this as a framework will be altering all these things themselves in the process, the basic working framework is there, hence, there may be a few small updates from now, but nothing major, as its intended to be streamline.
+* What remains to be done.
+Need to also check all of the requirements in the, "req_wsl.txt" and "req_win.txt", are actually needed, hence, there may be a few small updates from now, but nothing major, as its intended to be streamline.

 ### DESCRIPTION:
 * This is a Llama 2 language model and llama-cpp based chatbot/agent framework.
 It uses Python scripts, YAML files, and ASCII art to produce context-aware conversations.
 The framework is designed for the creation of future Llama 2 based projects through forks.
 Llama2Robot a your own project, can be further developed for, reading and modifying and redacting, files and content, supposedly with multi-line output, furthermore, the second window can be easily, replicated and modified, to add additonal windows for displaying other keys of your choice.